RobinMagnet/pyFM/docs/source/index.rst

 What’s Next?
 ------------

-To get started with `pyFM`, check out the example notebook for a quick overview of the package’s capabilities.
+To get started with `pyFM`, work through :doc:`getting_started`, then browse the :ref:`gallery` for runnable examples with interactive 3D figures.

 ..
 To get started with `pyFM`, check out the [Installation Guide](#installation) and the [Quickstart Tutorial](#getting-started) for a hands-on introduction.
 For a deeper dive, explore the [API Reference](#detailed-api-reference) and [Tutorials](#tutorials) to learn more about advanced features and workflows.